PINE GAP READIES FOR U.S. NUCLEAR WAR

 by | 19 Aug, 2024 | China, Five Eyes, nuclear

 Under construction in July 2021 at the US satellite surveillance base at Pine Gap - in this previously unpublished photograph, we get a rare glimpse of one of the new OPIR satellite dishes seen inside its partially completed radome (upper left).
 The top half of the dome can be seen resting beside the open radome on the ground, with two cranes visible ready to lift the top half into place.
 The white 4WD vehicle on the road near one of the cranes gives an indication of scale.
-(Declassified Australia's original image: Maxar Technologies; Google Earth)
+(Declassified Australia's original image: Maxar Technologies; Airbus Space; Google Earth)

 The rapid expansion of the Pine Gap satellite surveillance base near Alice Springs, from 35 to 45 satellite dishes, is designed to give the US the edge in a potential nuclear war with China.